jcaledo/testGS/cran-comments.md

-## Resubmision
+## Submission

-In the current version, the use of the Bioconductor package muscle (previously listed under Suggests) has been discontinued.
+This submission can be considered a first submission, since a previous version of the package (orthGS v0.1.5) was archived.
+Now, in the current version, the use of the Bioconductor package muscle (previously listed under Suggests) has been discontinued.
 Additionally, a new vignette has been introduced, providing various alternatives for performing multiple sequence alignments directly within the R environment.

 ## Test environments